Tom-Nagy/walking-around/TESTING.md

     * Try to submit the form given incorrect input for :
         * Email and check if the form is valid and that an error message appear.
         * Phone and check if the form is valid and that an error message appear.

-### User Goals

-* Learn about the Club :
-  * activities.
-  * Spirit and Goals.
-* Learn about hiking.
-* See pictures of the walks.
-* Submit an application to join the Club.

 ## User Stories Testing from UX section of the README.md